mikahado/the-remind-notation/_notes/Setlists.md

-Setlists of titles and chords in Remind Notation.
+Song titles and chords for quick reference.

 ## Setlist 1